HomeGuidesAPI Reference

 A boolean option indicating whether the webhook is enabled or disabled.

-Create Webhook Subscription example request
+Create Webhook example request

 {